faustbrian/shamir/docs/README.md

----
-title: Getting Started
-description: Install and use Shamir's Secret Sharing for splitting and reconstructing secrets in PHP applications.
----

 A pure PHP implementation of Shamir's Secret Sharing scheme, allowing secrets to be split into N shares where any M shares can reconstruct the original secret.

 ## Overview